Adnan Hajizadeh: Detention and jail sentence

-Despite domestic and international pressure, on 11 November, the court sentenced Adnan Hajizada to two years in prison and Emin Milli - to two years and six months.
-Many rights groups, as well as US condemned the sentence.
+Despite domestic and international pressure, on 11 November, the court sentenced Adnan Hajizada to two years in prison and Emin Milli to two years and six months.
+Many rights groups, as well as US, condemned the sentence.

 In September 2010, President of the United States Barack Obama called for the men's release during a meeting with President Ilham Aliyev.
 A month later, the court in Azerbaijan has ordered the release of both jailed bloggers.

+On 18 January 2024, the European Court of Human Rights ruled that Azerbaijan had violated Articles 5 § 3 and 6 § 1 of the European Convention on Human Rights in the case of Hajizada and Abdullayev vs. Azerbaijan.
+The Court found that their pre-trial detention had not been properly justified, noting that the domestic courts relied on standard formulas without addressing the specific circumstances of the case.
+It also ruled that the applicants' trial was fundamentally unfair, finding that the domestic courts failed to adequately explain why they accepted the prosecution's evidence while dismissing testimony from the applicants' friends as biased.
+Additionally, the domestic courts had refused, without adequate justification, to hear additional defence witnesses who could have supported the applicants' account that they were the victims of the assault rather than the perpetrators.
+The Court concluded that the criminal proceedings, considered as a whole, were incompatible with the guarantees of a fair hearing and ordered Azerbaijan to pay each applicant €4700 in non-pecuniary damages.